zzhou718/ClockPetals/README.md

     3. We finalized the design to fun-shape petals.
 The data transformation makes much sense as the area of each fan represents the traffic amount so that the length of the radius of each fan just equals the square root the data.
 The colors are in harmony with each other and with the links.
 Color and text letter identify the sites.
 Especially when the given dataset ranges between Mays in two years, it's very easy to compare the data longitudinally.
     ![node final](https://va.tech.purdue.edu/vast2017/mc1/design/nodepetals.png)

+* Multi-dimensional filtering
+    The traffic can be filtered by the type of the vehicles, the month they visited, and the road segment on their trip route.
+See the [interaction](#interactive-features) section.

 * Detail view (for camping sites and ranger stops)
   * Ideation